OpenLiberty/liberty-tools-intellij/docs/LSP4IJ-Integration.md

 # Testing against a Specific Version of LSP4IJ

-In order to run the LTI build against a particular version of LSP4IJ (stable or nightly) we can set the version in the build.gradle file.
+In order to run the LTI build against a particular version of LSP4IJ (stable or nightly), the version can be set in the build.gradle file.

 ![Version](images/version.png)

 To run with a nightly version (For example: 0.4.0-20240813-173701 ), change the line `def lsp4ijVersion = '0.3.0'` to `def lsp4ijVersion = '0.4.0-20240813-173701@nightly'`.
 Make sure to add **@nightly** to the version number while testing with nightly versions.
 For stable versions, just specify the version number.
-Lsp4ij Nighlty build can be downloaded from - [Marketplace](https://plugins.jetbrains.com/plugin/23257-lsp4ij/versions/nightly)
+LSP4IJ nightly builds can be downloaded from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/23257-lsp4ij/versions/nightly)

 ## Manually Trigger Workflow
 To manually trigger the build.yaml workflow , navigate to the [Actions](https://github.com/OpenLiberty/liberty-tools-intellij/actions) tab in the OpenLiberty/liberty-tools-intellij repository.
 On the left side of the page, select Build Workflow under All workflows.
 You'll see a message stating, This workflow has a workflow_dispatch event trigger.
 To the right, there will be a Run workflow button.
 You can choose the branch from which to run the workflow.